Flawed-Democratic Federation of Malaysia

 Spacious twin room with air-con for MYR 50.- or US$ 16.80 per night.Click below for an interactive road map of the Hotel Sri Rompin in Kuala Rompin and for directions:

-Frequenting the many attractive road-side farm stalls with their exotic choice of products: (i) colourful jars with pickled local fruits like bidara (Indian jujube), asam kelubi (eleiodoxa), kedondong (Otaheite apple aka ambarella), buah kundang (mango plum) and kemudu (button fruit aka black noni fruit), (ii) heaps of sweet giant pineapples (only MYR 10.- for five XXXL hunks), (iii) ulam-ulam (a salad of raw local veggies such as nangka [big jackfruit], buah jering [flying-saucer shaped beans] and okra [ladyfingers] which are dipped into budu [a paste made from fermented anchovies], cincalok [a paste made from fermented shrimps], or tempoyak [a paste made from fermented and near-alcoholic durian pulp mixed with pounded chilli]), (iv) udang galah (giant river prawns) and (v) lemang, made from glutinous rice and cooconut milk cooked in a hollowed bamboo stick lined with banana leaves in order to prevent the rice from sticking to the bamboo.
+Frequenting the many attractive road-side farm stalls with their exotic choice of food products: (i) colourful jars with pickled local fruits like bidara (Indian jujube), asam kelubi (eleiodoxa), kedondong (Otaheite apple aka ambarella), buah kundang (mango plum) and kemudu (button fruit aka black noni fruit), (ii) heaps of giant sweet pineapples (only MYR 10.- for five XXXL hunks), (iii) ulam-ulam (a delicious salad of raw local veggies such as nangka [big jackfruit], buah jering [flying-saucer shaped beans] and okra [ladyfingers] which are dipped into budu [a paste made from fermented anchovies], cincalok [a paste made from fermented shrimps], or tempoyak [a paste made from fermented and near-alcoholic durian pulp mixed with pounded chilli]), (iv) udang galah (lekker giant river prawns) and (v) lemang, made from glutinous rice and cooconut milk cooked in a hollowed bamboo stick lined with banana leaves in order to prevent the rice from sticking to the bamboo.

 23 Jan - 24 Jan 2010 Dabong